 How does rain form in clouds?

-When seawater from big ocean waves gets blown up into the air, some of it can evaporate, leaving behind a particle of sea salt suspended in the air.
+When seawater from big ocean waves gets blown up into the air, some can evaporate, leaving a particle of sea salt suspended.
 That speck of sea salt makes the perfect condensation nuclei.
 So why don’t we throw all these rainmaking particles over the areas that need rain the most, like dry farmlands?
 It’s called cloud seeding.

 Raindrops aren’t as crystal clear as they seem.
 They’re a little dirty.
 Microscopic dirt particles from the earth get blown high into the atmosphere.
 When they get up, they are perfect for water vapor to condense.
 When water vaporizes, the individual molecules move so quickly and erratically.
 They find it hard to light up the right way to form bonds and turn them into liquid.
-Instead, they find it much easier to condense onto one of these microscopic particles.
+Instead, they find condensing onto one of these microscopic particles much easier.

 Raindrops are good trillions of these particles in the atmosphere.
 They’re dust, dirt, pollen pollution, fragments, mushroom spores, and even bacteria.
 Some scientists think that some types of bacteria and mushroom spores may have evolved to be the perfect cloud condensation nuclei so that they can build a raindrop around them to help them get back down to earth.

 One kilometer-wide hypothetical cloud contains a volume of 1 billion cubic meters of water or raindrops.
 With some basic arithmetic, the cloud holds 250 metric tons of water!
-Strom clouds are huge for having a much higher water density so much.
+Strom clouds are huge for having such a high water density.
 Their average water content has been estimated at 50,000 metric tons.
 That’s enough water to fill 20 Olympic-sized swimming pools.
-Average cloudy droplet falls at naught point naught 3 kilometers per hour.
+An average cloudy droplet falls at naught point naught 3 kilometers per hour.
 It means it would take 33 hours to fall 1 kilometer.

-As they fall, a turbulent gust of air can blow them back into the cloud, bouncing around into even more raindrops and getting bigger.
-The longer a raindrop falls, the more likely it will get blown back up into a cloud or another drop.
+As they fall, turbulent air can blow them back into the cloud, bouncing around into even more raindrops and getting bigger.
+The longer a raindrop falls, the more likely it will get blown back into a cloud or another drop.

 Rain is water from the sky, but not all rain is equal.
 There are three types of rainfall.
-Orographic, frontal, and convectional.
+Orographic, frontal, and conventional.

 Orographic rainfall: Orographic precipitation is known as relief precipitation.
 It is most commonly found in coastal regions with a mountain range.
 Wind from the sea contains a lot of moisture, and when it reaches a mountain, it cannot continue and is forced upwards.
 As the air mass goes upwards, it cools and eventually condenses into clouds.
 Soon after, the cloud can no longer hold more water and begins to rain.

 Frontal rainfall: Next, there is frontal or cyclonic precipitation.
-When a warm moist air mass meets a cold, dry one, the warm one rises, and the water vapor in the warm air condenses as it rises, forming clouds.
+When a warm, moist air mass meets a cold, dry one, the warm one rises, and the water vapor in the warm air condenses as it grows, forming clouds.
 Eventually, it will rain.
-If it is a warm front, the warm air will gradually rise to cause a mild to prolonged moderate rainfall.
+If it is a warm front, the warm air will gradually rise to cause mild to prolonged moderate rainfall.

 The warm air will rise quickly if it is a cold front, causing unstable weather, including thunderstorms.
 Frontal precipitation is widespread in the British Isles.

-The Sun is beating down on tropical waters powering the weather systems of the globe.
+The Sun is beating down on tropical waters, powering the weather systems of the globe.
 Moisture evaporates from the warming ocean and rises to create great storms.
 The whims generated out at sea sweep inland across the continent.
-As they travel across the Sahara, they make the biggest of all sandstorms.
+As they travel across the Sahara, they make the biggest sandstorms.
 They are blowing sand halfway around the world to fertilize the Amazon jungle.

 Wind blowing across the Indian Ocean collects moisture and sweeps northwards towards the Himalayas.
 As the air rises, it cools.
 The water it carries condenses into clouds and then falls as the life-giving rains of the monsoon.
 So air currents powered by the Sun carry wet air to the middle of continents.